volkanfilazi/Shop-Web-Example/README.md

-# Volkan Filazi CV Challange 1
+# Volkan Filazi Shop Web App

 ## How to install